Md-Ruhul-Amin-Rony/FilmSystemAPIUsingRepositoryPattern/README.md

     }
   ]
 }
-### Download all videos associated with a specific person
+###  Download all videos associated with a specific person.
 Download all videos associated with a specific person.
 (Need to add a person, genre, and movie first, then you can run this function).

 HTTP method: GET